fbpx

 Hard Paddle Boards vs Inflatable

-Both hard (composite) SUPs and inflatable SUPs have their advantages.
-Inflatable SUP boards are great for portability.
-With an inflatable, you can deflate and carry in a bag, some even come with a backpack.
+Inflatable SUP boards are great for transportability.
+With an inflatable, you can deflate and carry it in a bag, some even come with a backpack.
 There is no need for a roof rack nor a large storage space.
+Inflating only takes around 10 minutes.
 Additionally, inflatable boards are durable.
 If you drop it, you won’t damage it.
 Because of this, inflatable SUP are ideal for white water boarding and rocky rivers.
-On the other hand, hard (composite) paddle boards are the best for overall performance.
-They are designed to catch waves and are great for SUP surfing.
-Hard paddle boards can be transported with a roof rack and tie down straps.
-Thus, they are ideal for local trips to your favorite lakes, beaches, and bays.
-Remember that you will need to have space to store your hard paddle board after use.

 If you are new to stand up paddle boarding, and want to learn how to stand up paddleboard, taking a SUP lesson for your first time is a great start.
 It’s easy to catch on after you learn the basics from an experienced instructor.